luttje/css-pokemon-gameboy/README.md

 ## Using the distribution

-1. Copy all the files in the `dist` directory to your project
+1. Copy all the files in the `dist/styles` directory to `styles` in your project

-2. Append the following includes in the body of the page the utilize this style:
+2. Append the following include on the page where you want this style:

 ```html
 <link rel="stylesheet" href="./styles/pokemon-gameboy-css.css">
 ```

-3. See the demo.html or .scss-files for all possible classes and effects.
+3. See the [demo](https://luttje.github.io/css-pokemon-gameboy/), index.html or .scss-files for all possible classes and effects.

 ## Compile it yourself